Self-Love with Abhyanga: Ayurvedic Massage

 Sneha: Oil and Love

-While the Ayurvedic texts don't specifically say that Abhyanga, Ayurvedic massage, is a practice of self-love, there is a Sanskrit word that is used in the Ayurvedic texts which points us in this direction.
+While the Ayurvedic texts don't specifically say that Abhyanga, Ayurvedic massage, is a practice of self-love, there is a Sanskrit word that is used in the Ayurvedic texts that points us in this direction.

 Sneha means "oil".
 It also means "love."